zLouis043/ZTG/README.md

 ```

 Every function pointer can be set to NULL and the engine will handle the function by itself with a default behaviour.

+## NOTE : The application created can only be opened correctly from the Windows Commands Prompt